Click here to register.

 What should my camper bring each day?

 Campers should come wearing close-toed shoes and clothing they can move in.
-Included in the cost of the camp is one camp t-shirt.
-We encourage students to wear the t-shirts each day.
+Included in the cost of the camp is one camp t-shirt (campers are not encouraged to wear their t-shirts each day).
 Campers should also bring a refillable water bottle, a small snack, and a sense of play!

 Health and Safety